NoahTheDuke/Chess2/README.md

 * Whirlwind with: ww, whirlwind

-* Skip Two Kings second turn with: decline, d, skip, s
+* Skip Two Kings second turn with: decline, skip, s

+* Initiate or decline duels with: yes, y, no, no

-* Bluffing gain or loss with: gain, g; lose, l
+* Bluffing gain or loss with: gain, g, lose, l

 * List moves so far with: an, san, lan